wellsaid-labs/tts-evaluation/docs/VOICE_OVER_INVARIANTS.md

 To help monitor for errors, we like to define the slowest reading speed to be around 0.2 seconds per character.
 The fastest reading speed that we accept is 0.04 seconds per character.

-## Loudness

-We expect that our datasets are normalized to -22 LUFS.
-That means, on average, with silences included, the loudness is -22 LUFS.
-This helps ensure that our voices are at an industry standard loudness.

 ## Sessions

 We recognize that each voice-over session has a distinct sound.
 Even within the same voice-over